As this is my last posting for 2020, I thought I would pay tribute to whining.

 When we notice our children whining, we are told to call their attention to it.
 Whining can become an unconscious habit, so we need to call them on it and let them know that they need to respond in a different way ie. “Try again in your normal voice and I’ll pay attention.”

-But what do you do when it is a co-worker or another adult who is whining?
+But what do you do when it is a co-worker or another adult who is whining and complaining?

 Hunger, tiredness, boredom and feeling unwell are factors that can precipitate whining sessions, but some have learned from a very early age that whining gets them the attention that they are seeking.
 Whining has become second nature and their predominant way of communicating.
 Their behaviour is draining on relationships and it can poison a workplace.